ThriveIEP/ThriveIEP-Site/_programs/beta_program.md

     Who is a good fit?
 </h3>
 <p>
-    We are looking for parents who have some experience with IEPs.
+    We are looking for parents who have experience with IEPs.
     Below are some questions you might consider if you would like to be part of this stage of our IEP journey.
 </p>